katelynautumn28/ddd-research-guide/content/3-lesson.md

 The President's Office records contains materials that reflects Barnard's and Columbia's participation in the worldwide Moratorium to End the War in Vietnam on October 15, 1969.

 {% include figure.html img="BC05-22_Box50_Folder2_5.jpg" alt="Flyer for the Moratorium to End the War in Vietnam, 1969." caption="Flyer from the New York office of the Vietnam Moratorium Committee listing recommended protest activities for the Moratorium to End the War in Vietnam on October 15, 1969." width="75%" %} {% include modal.html button="Citation: Flyer for the Moratorium to End the War in Vietnam, 1969." color="success" title="Citation and Link to Finding Aid" text="Flyer for the Moratorium to End the War in Vietnam, 1969.
-Box 50, Folder 2, President's Office Records, BC05-22.
-Barnard Archives and Special Collections." %}
+[Political Activities materials and correspondence (2 of 5), 1969, Box 50, Folder 2; Sub-series 3.1 Martha Peterson Correspondence; President's Office Records, BC05-22; Barnard Archives and Special Collections.](https://collections.barnard.edu/public/repositories/2/archival_objects/19917)" %}

 This memo from the Barnard Moratorium Committee lists an itinerary of events to be held on Barnard's campus on Moratorium day:

-{% include figure.html img="BC05-22_Box50_Folder2_2.jpg" alt="Memo and itinerary from the Barnard Moratorium Committee, October 1969." caption="Memo and itinerary from the Barnard Moratorium Committee, October 1969." width="75%" %} {% include modal.html button="Citation: Barnard Moratorium Committee memo, 1969" color="success" title="Memo and itinerary from the Barnard Moratorium Committee, October 1969.
-Box 50, Folder 2, President's Office Records, BC05-22.
-Barnard Archives and Special Collections." %}
+{% include figure.html img="BC05-22_Box50_Folder2_2.jpg" alt="Memo and itinerary from the Barnard Moratorium Committee, October 1969." caption="Memo and itinerary from the Barnard Moratorium Committee, October 1969." width="75%" %} {% include modal.html button="Citation: Barnard Moratorium Committee memo, 1969" color="success" title="Citation and Link to Finding Aid" text="Memo and itinerary from the Barnard Moratorium Committee, October 1969.
+[Political Activities materials and correspondence (2 of 5), 1969, Box 50, Folder 2; Sub-series 3.1 Martha Peterson Correspondence; President's Office Records, BC05-22; Barnard Archives and Special Collections.](https://collections.barnard.edu/public/repositories/2/archival_objects/19917)" %}

 This letter, which is potentially an unsent draft due to its lack of signatures, was prepared by an unknown group of Barnard community members on Moratorium day to be sent to the President of the United States, Richard Nixon.
 The letter decries the escalation of the Vietnam War as well as the villanization of anti-war advocates and censure of anti-war speech: